zicez/zicez.github.io/_posts/2016-07-28-SummerUROP.md

 This controller added another term DD for acceleration.
 I adopted this idea and set the desire speed and acceleration to zero.
 This works practically like magic and the jittery disappear even with some very rough tuning on the DD parameter.

 ##### PID Controller
 As for the z axis, I utilized a standard PID controller.
+After tuning the parameters, it works as expected.

+### Video
+todo: add a video of quadcopter landing.